ComplexityVE/SugarEvax/reports/final_report.md

 Figure 1a matches very closely the behavior of Figure 1b's "no-tax" line quantitatively.
 It makes sense for the population to suddenly drop within the first 100 time steps, because there are too many agents for the space and resources provided.
 The population falls until there are enough resources to support all agents.

 ### Taxation
-Next, we implemented a taxation system on the agents in our model following the same rules and initial conditions specified in the paper.
-We took taxes from the agents proportional to their wealth at these rates:
+Next, we implement a taxation system on the agents in our model following the same rules and initial conditions specified in the paper.
+We take taxes from the agents proportional to their wealth at these rates:

 | Wealth Between | Base Amount | Additional Taxation |
 | ------- | ------- | ------- |